vonque/vonque/README.md

 - 👋 Hi, I’m @vonque
 - 👀 I’m interested in ... almost everything
 - 🌱 I’m currently learning ...
 Python/C++
-- 💞️ I’m looking to collaborate on ... no one am a lone wolf
+- 💞️ I’m looking to collaborate on ... no one am a lone wolf... jk
 - 📫 How to reach me ... text me at 2493857241

 <!---